JonnyBooker/NSubstituteAutoSubstitute/README.md

     .Returns("Test Text");

-//Create a instance of the system that you wish to test var sut = autoSubstitute.CreateInstance<ContentGenereationService>();
+//Create a instance of the system that you wish to test var sut = autoSubstitute.CreateInstance<ContentGenerationService>();

-//Call the method using the dependency var result = sut.CreateContent();
+//Call the method using the dependency you have mocked var result = sut.CreateContent();

 //Verify with your favourite framework!